nicomazz/ComputerNetworks-unipd2018/readme.md

 Implement the `Last-Modified` header of HTTP/1.0

 **Tips**:
-Some usefull time conversion functions in the misc section.
+Some useful time conversion functions in the misc section.
 It could also have been done without the need of these conversions.
 The HTTP date format is `%a, %d %b %Y %H:%M:%S %Z`

 ---